 What if I don't have a shotgun?

 No problem!
-If you are hoping to try it out and see, your athlete can borrow one for temporary use during a scheduled practice.
+If you are hoping to try it out and see, your athlete can borrow one for temporary use.
 Just let us know.
 We do, however, expect each athlete to acquire their own shotgun after getting started.